WWE News: Creative Plans For United States Championship Match At ‘WrestleMania’

 As noted in the past, Jericho originally signed on for a four-month return when he came back to the WWE last January.
 But, he and Vince McMahon kept agreeing to extensions thanks to successful programs with Styles, Dean Ambrose and Seth Rollins, and of course, his dynamic on-screen relationship with Kevin Owens.
 Jericho has publicly admitted to the latter being most responsible for keeping him in WWE longer than anticipated and he committed to seeing it through until WrestleMania.

-Jericho will be leaving the WWE again at the end of April in order to resume his duties with his band, Fozzy.
+Jericho will be leaving the WWE again at the end of April to resume his duties with his band, Fozzy.
 As of now, he is tentatively scheduled to appear at WWE Payback, which is slated for April 30, in what may be his final date for this latest run.
 There had been some talk of Jericho winning at WrestleMania but then losing the title at Payback, but current plans call for him to drop it on April 2 and then come up short in the rematch four weeks later.
 That would put the ultimate bow on the Jeri-KO angle that has captivated much of the WWE Universe since it was unveiled.

 [Featured Image by WWE]